LinuxAtDuke/Intro-To-Docker/README.md

     docker run -it helloworld
     Hello, World

-In this example we attached to the container, and it ran the command specified in it's Dockerfile (/bin/echo Hello, World).
+In this example we ran the container interactively, and it ran the command specified in it's Dockerfile (/bin/echo Hello, World).

-Another important part of the `docker run` commmand is the command you tell the container to run.
+Another important part of the `docker run` command is the command you tell the container to run.
 In the "helloworld" image, there is a command specified in the Dockerfile.
 However, we can override that command when we start the container.

 *Example:*